Yimro/about-me/README.md

 ### Hi there 👋

 * student of computer science
-* currently working on my master's thesis in the field of IoT
+* currently working on my master's thesis in the field of IoT, which is about monitoring, visualisation and embedded systems
-* interested in IoT, Python, Cloud computing, Docker, Monitoring, Prometheus, Grafana, Microprocessor, Networks
+* interested in IoT, Linux, Embedded Systems, Python, Cloud Computing, Docker, Monitoring, Prometheus, Grafana, Microprocessor, Networks
-* currently focusing on learning Python
-* How to reach me: jan.reitsma.berlin@gmail.com
+* how to reach me: jan.reitsma.berlin@gmail.com